creatica-soft/esp8266-relay/README.md

 esp8266-timer-relay is based on $2USD ESP-01s chip with relay from Aliexpress - https://www.aliexpress.com/item/32843645421.html

+There are two SDKs available for programming esp8266 chips: traditioinal Non-OS callback-oriented SDK and modern RTOS task-driven one based on freertos.

+There are also two approaches to programming the chip: push and pull.

+With the push approach, the switch logic runs somewhere else, externally; for example, on a raspberry pi benefitting from a faster CPU, more RAM and readily available numerous tools, languages and scripts.
+The esp chip only connects to an access point (or runs its own) and listens for 0 or 1 on a certain network port.
+0 will turn the relay off, 1 - on.
+Simple.

+See simple-switch.c for the details.
+It has three tasks: one to configure the station once it connects to an AP, another monitors the WiFi status and restarts the station if something goes wrong and the relay_task that listens for 0 or 1 on a UDP port 7777.

+Sligly more advance example is remote-switch.c, which adds two more tasks: firmware update over the air (OTA) and remote logging.

+The pull approach incorporates the switch logic into the chip.
+It creates more network traffic and is limited to memory and cpu resources of the chip as well as the available programming tools.
+In short, it is more challenging but perhaps, more fun.

+Two examples below use the second approach but different SDKs.

 ## simple sntp time-based relay with OTA firmware update and remote logging for RTOS flavor

 user_main.c is an example of programming esp8266 wifi chip using ESP8266 Non-OS SDK.